|

 industry.
 His legacy is tied to ill will and controversy over

-appropriating his father’s make-up, costume and routines.
+appropriating his father’s clown character.
 In

 the circus world, it is understood that a clown’s makeup,

+character and appearance are copyrighted, not to be copied.
 Emmett Kelly was the creator of Weary Willie.
 Emmett Kelly Jr.

 was the most prominent of many that copied him. |